-WSU Master Gardeners identify plant problems and plant pests and recommend solutions to manage them and our gardens at our diagnosis clinic.
-We normally hold in-office clinic and take telephone calls, but due to COVID 19, our offices are closed.
+WSU Master Gardeners diagnosis team identifies plant problems and plant pests and recommends solutions to manage them and our gardens.

-Please use the form on this page to contact us:
+Please use the form on this page to send your email

 - include your name & city, phone number